ailyas19776/Archivable-Log-Files/README.md

 # Archivable-Log-Files

+Take a look at the input Log Files.

-To being start by typing `source run.sh`
+To begin start by typing `source run.sh`